M2TNAH/xml_midterm_24/README.md

 Midterm assignment for the XML course.

 # 🌥️ AFTER THE STORM COMES THE SUN ⛅
-## Encoding the _Exeter Book Riddles_ : Approaching the Whims of the Skies in Old English poetry ☁️
+## Encoding the _Exeter Book Riddles_ : The Whims of the Skies in Old English poetry ☁️

 ## 🎲 The Exeter Book Riddles